markNZed/processism-react-three/storyboard.md

 ## 51.2.
 Animation
 The video begins with a simple compound entity composed of a few basic parts.
 As the entity evolves, new layers of entities and relationships are added in stages, each time making the system more complex.
 Initially, the entity's structure is straightforward, but as it moves through each stage, additional components and connections emerge, forming new patterns.
 These stages are visually represented by layers of increasing complexity, each building on the previous one.
 The final image shows a highly intricate system that has evolved through multiple stages, with each layer representing a new level of abstraction and integration.
 ## 51.3.
 Narration
 Consider a system that evolves or learns.
-As it progresses, it doesn’t simply accumulate more parts or experiences—it undergoes a transformation through distinct stages of development.
+As it progresses, it doesn’t simply accumulate more parts or experiences — it undergoes a transformation through distinct stages of development.
 Each stage introduces new levels of complexity, abstraction, and perspectives.

 In the early stages, the system might focus on mastering basic skills, acquiring experiences, and forming foundational concepts.
 This phase of accumulation builds the groundwork for future growth.
 As these elements accumulate, they reach a point where they can be restructured into new patterns, leading to the emergence of a higher level of abstraction.

 At this new level, the system can now categorize, coordinate, and integrate the previously acquired skills, experiences, and concepts in novel ways.
-The system is no longer just a collection of parts—it has become something more, with new capabilities and perspectives that were not possible in the earlier stages.
+The system is no longer just a collection of parts — it has become something more, with new capabilities and perspectives that were not possible in the earlier stages.

 While the specific content of each stage is not pre-determined, and development is not entirely predictable, we can observe a meta-pattern of staged development.
 This understanding can guide us in our own growth and in fostering the development of others.